joashomondi/Precision-farming/README.md

 This project is licensed under the MIT License - see the LICENSE.md file for details.

 # Acknowledgments
-We would like to express our gratitude to Joash Omondi for providing the problem statement that inspired this project.
+We would like to express our gratitude to Geosoft Solutions for providing the problem statement that inspired this project.
 Additionally, we appreciate the open-source community for their valuable contributions and support.

-Feel free to explore the codebase, report issues, and contribute to the project.
-Happy coding!
->>>>>>> 2e7991ce1a48b7414b63823f94e92543f1754dd8